 Elements RTL exposes each of these classes under the

 RemObjects.Elements.RTL.Dictionary<T,U> name, and with the same well-defined API on each platform.
-This allows you to write code against the Sugar version of the Dictionary class, and that code will be portable and compile for all three platforms.
+This allows you to write code against the Sugar version of the Dictionary class, and that code will be portable and compile for all four platforms.

 The Elements RTL projection of the type not only unifies the names of methods, such as